jtgsystems/free-sitemap-generator/README.md

 If you wish to build the executable from the source code:

-1. Ensure you have Python and the required packages (PyQt6, Requests, BeautifulSoup4) installed.
+1. Ensure you have Python 3.8+ and the required packages installed (see Installation section above).
 2. Clone this repository or download and extract the source files.
 3. Install PyInstaller:
    ```bash